-ChurchSuite's giver profile functionality includes the option to specify that a giver profile is a "couple" giver.
-This article explains the intended functionality of this feature and when to use "couple giver" profiles.
+ChurchSuite's giver profile functionality includes the option to specify that a giver profile represents a couple, and for UK customers, the default Gift Aid split of each partner.

 Overview of the intended functionality

-While each of your givers will likely have their own giver profile in the giving module, it's common for many couples to give as a couple i.e. they give one amount representing their joint giving.
-To cater for this scenario - and to avoid one partner appearing as a "non giver" in your Giving module reports - you can designate a giver profile to be a "Couple giver" profile.
+While each individual who gives to your organisation's causes will have their own profile in the Giving module, it's not uncommon for couples to give one amount representing their joint giving.
+To cater for this scenario - and to avoid one partner appearing as a non-giver in your Giving module reports - you can designate a giver profile to be a "Couple giver".

 Linked and unlinked givers

-For unlinked givers - a giver who is not in your Address Book - you will be able to specify the couple giver's spouse name.
+For an unlinked giver Not in the Address Book, you will be able to specify the couple giver spouse's name.

-- where you have a declaration from both partners in a couple, and where they have not expressly-stated a different split %, you can possibly assume a 50:50 split.
+- where you have a declaration from both partners in a couple, and where they have not expressly stated a different split %, you may be able to assume a 50:50 split

-- where you are unsure - the charity is expected to seek instruction from the giver, since the giver is required to make good any shortfall of over-claimed Gift Aid to HMRC!
+- where you are unsure, the charity is expected to seek instruction from the giver, since it's the giver who will be required to make good any shortfall of over-claimed Gift Aid to HMRC

 Designating a couple giver

-If the giver is linked, their linked spouse name from the Address Book will be pre-populated into the form.
-In this example, Gemma is linked to Peter in the Address Book (with a marital status of "Married").
+If the giver is In the Address Book, their linked spouse's name from the Address Book will be pre-populated into the form and cannot be further edited.
+In this example, Fi is linked to Paul in the Address Book (with a marital status of "Married").

-If the giver is unlinked, the spouse First Name and Last Name fields will be blank - simply enter the giver's spouse name.
+If the giver is Not in the Address Book, the spouse's First Name and Last Name fields will be empty - enter the giver's spouse's name (required).

-When producing a Statement of Donations for a couple, the statement is addressed to the couple, summarising their joint donations and the total Gift Aid reclaimable on those donations.
-The statement also shows the Gift Aid that has been Claimed - which may be different to the amount shown as Claimable - perhaps if some of the claimable donations have not yet been included in a claim.
-The statement is intended to only show the breakdown of the Gift Aid that has actually been claimed as at the time of producing the statement.
+When producing a Statement of Donations the couple giver statement is addressed to the couple, summarising their joint donations and, for UK customers only, the total Gift Aid reclaimable on those donations.
+The statement shows the Gift Aid Claimed - which may be different to the amount shown Claimable in the list of donations - perhaps if some of the claimable donations have not yet been included in a claim.
+The statement is intended to only show a breakdown of the Gift Aid Claimed at the time of producing the statement.
 For couple givers, this is broken down for each partner based on the total of the underlying Gift Aid Split of each donation.

-Note, for UK customers producing Gift Aid claims; if a claim contains any donations with a Gift Aid Split - perhaps where a giver was a couple at the time of processing - but where the "Couple" status has been subsequently disabled, a warning message is surfaced during the claim review process explaining that those donations will need to first be removed from the claim before the claim can be finalised.
+Note, for UK customers producing a Gift Aid claim; if an unsubmitted claim contains donations with a Gift Aid Split specified (because a giver was a couple at the time of adding the donations) but the Couple status was subsequently disabled, a warning message is surfaced during the claim review process explaining that those donations will need to first be removed from the claim before the claim can be finalised.